elkhorn-heavy/walkthroughs/overthewire/natas/level01/README.md

 ## Initial Analysis

-The web page instructions
+The web page instructions are:

 > You can find the password for the next level on this page.

-are self-explanatory, and looking around the web page should reveal the next password.
+Looking around the web page should reveal the next password.

 ## Approach Strategy